How to boost your affiliate marketing with email campaigns

 Always check your affiliate program to see if affiliate marketing with email lists is allowed.
 You can usually find this information in the affiliate agreement.

 The stronger your email campaigns, the more sales you will generate.
-If you’d like to discover more tips on how to grow your income with affiliate marketing, check out our 9 Affiliate Marketing Secrets to Drive Revenue Fast.
+If you’d like to discover more tips on how to grow your income with affiliate marketing, check out our expert affiliate marketing strategies.

 About Hetty Korsten

-Hetty Korsten is an Affiliate Program Manager at Supermetrics.
+Hetty Korsten is a Partner Marketing Manager at Supermetrics.
 She has worked for fast growing SaaS startups in Copenhagen and Helsinki.
-Currently she’s growing the in-house Affiliate Program at Supermetrics.
+Currently, she’s growing the in-house partner program at Supermetrics.
 Feel free to connect with her on Linkedin.